 So far I’ve talked a lot about computers, tablets and other consumer electronics.
 However, the refurbishment process works well for other products as well, including small appliances, vacuum cleaners and even TVs.

 Just like computers, laptops, tablets and smartphones, each of these is inspected, repaired (if necessary), tested, repackaged and offered for sale at significant discounts compared to regular retail pricing.
-You can upgrade your kitchen with a stainless steel microwave, and save enough money to be able to buy a new coffee maker.
+You can upgrade your kitchen with a microwave, and save enough money to be able to buy a new coffee maker.

 Tired of the monotony of vacuuming?
 By opting for a refurbished version, you can get a highly rated Roomba 860 robotic vacuum that does all the work for you, yet costs less than many traditional vacuum cleaners.